 - Please note that UKVI limits how long a student may spend in the UK studying at degree level (and above) to a total of 5 years.
 This may affect your application if you have already studied in the UK.
 Please promptly notify Student Services if you have any queries in this regard.
 For further information please visit the UKVI website.

 - Certificate of Comparability For students who are not nationals of the above exempt countries but hold a Bachelor or Master’s degree from one of these countries, you will be required to provide a certificate of comparability from UK NARIC.
 Please check UK NARIC for further information.

 GPISH is a fully funded scholarship programme.
 Successful applicants receive housing, as well as a living allowance.
 Programme-related fees and travel costs are also covered.
-Students who wish to contribute to their fees may make an unconditional donation to the IIS via the Aga Khan Foundation office in their of residence.
+Students who wish to contribute to their fees may make an unconditional donation to the IIS via the Aga Khan Foundation office in their country of residence.

 How to Apply

 To request a full GPISH application pack please complete the pre-application form.